Dieterbe/dieterblog/content/posts/open-source-undefined-part-1-the-alternative-origin-story.md

 Occasionally it comes up that it may have been Christine Peterson [who coined the term earlier that week in February](https://opensource.com/article/18/2/coining-term-open-source-software) but didn't give it a precise meaning.
 That was a task for Eric and Bruce in followup meetings over the next few days.

-Even when you're the first to use or define a term, you can't legally control how others use it, until you obtain a TradeMark.
+Even when you're the first to use or define a term, you can't legally control how others use it, until you obtain a Trademark.
 Luckily for OSI, US trademark law recognizes the first user when you file an application, so they filed for a trademark right away.
 But what happened?
 It was rejected!
 [The OSI's official explanation reads:](https://opensource.org/pressreleases/certified-open-source.php)

 > We have discovered that there is virtually no chance that the U.S. Patent and Trademark Office would register the mark